 - French band Weirdland, with track like "Valhalla for reward", "Nazguls on your back" or "Immortals of stone".

-- Wildpath.
-Think a mix between Rhapsody Of Fire and Nightwish.
+- Music/Wildpath.
+Think a mix between Rhapsody of Fire and Nightwish.

 - They're slowly moving away from this trope, though.
-There are one or two songs on their latest album that aren't about epic battles for glory and honour.
+There are one or two songs on their latest album that aren't about epic battles for glory and honor.

 - Blind Guardian, especially Nightfall in Middle-Earth (aka The Silmarillion AS A CONCEPT ALBUM).